Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 - Payment gateway – By default, the eCommerce platform you will use, has to support different, and popular payment options through plugin/extension.

-- Support – The platform you choose should come with good support options, like: documentation, support from developer(s) and even own an official community (forum).
+- Support – The platform you choose should come with good support options, like: documentation, support from developer(s) and even official community (forum).

-Here are the key sections in this Joomla vs WordPress 2020 comparison:
+Let’s take a look at the key sections in this Joomla 4 vs WordPress 2020 comparison:

 - What is Joomla?

 - Pros of Using Joomla

 - Joomla 4 vs WordPress 2020: Installation

 - Joomla 4 vs WordPress 2020: Ownership

 - Joomla 4 vs WordPress 2020: Suitability